 What is Theft Cover?

-As the name suggests, theft cover is a type of insurance cover that insures your bike or two wheeler in case of theft or burglary.
+As the name suggests, theft cover is a type of insurance in case of theft or burglary.
 In such a scenario, the insurance company would cover the cost of the burglary or the cost of a replacement in case of theft.
 If a loan as taken out on the bike which is still to be repaid, the insurance company will pay the loan amount, with the difference having to be borne by you.
 Sounds too good to be true?
 But that’s exactly what theft cover under a comprehensive two wheeler insurance policy will give you.

 In the event your bike is stolen, there are certain steps that have to be followed before the insurance company reimburses you for the stolen bike.